pairshaped/curlingio-docs/docs/getting-started/curling-club-managers.md

 ## Bookkeeping and Reports

-We have an extensive reports section that bookkeepers love.
+We have an extensive reports section that curling club managers and bookkeepers love.

 Our reports help you figure out your taxes on registrations and really dig down into the data to see how your club is performing financially.